India–Pakistan war of 1965: Stalemate

 The war was heading for a stalemate, with both nations holding territory of the other.
-The Indian army suffered from 3,712 killed and 7,638 wounded, while Pakistan suffered from 1,500 killed and 4,300 wounded.
-Indian claims that they possession of 1920 km2 of Pakistani territory and the Pakistan army held 550 km2 of Indian territory.
+The Indian army suffered from 3,000 killed, while Pakistan suffered from 3,800 killed.
+India claimed that they had possession of 1920 km2 of Pakistani territory and the Pakistan army held 550 km2 of Indian territory.
 The territory occupied by India was mainly in the fertile Sialkot, Lahore and Kashmir sectors, while Pakistani ground gains were primarily in deserts opposite Sindh and in the Chumb sector in Kashmir.
 Pakistan claims that it held 4,190 km2 of Indian territory, while losing 446 sqmi of its territory.

 Aerial warfare

 Pakistani Sabre being shot down in combat by an Indian Gnat in September 1965 as seen from the Indian aircraft.

 The war saw the aircraft of the Indian Air Force (IAF) and the Pakistan Air Force (PAF) engaging in combat for the first time since independence.
 Although the two forces had previously faced off in the First Kashmir War during the late 1940s, that engagement was very limited in scale compared to the 1965 conflict.

 The IAF was flying large numbers of Hawker Hunters, Indian-manufactured Folland Gnats, de Havilland Vampires, EE Canberra bombers and a squadron of MiG-21s.
 The PAF's fighter force comprised 102 F-86F Sabres and 12 F-104 Starfighters, along with 24 B-57 Canberra bombers.
 During the conflict, the PAF claimed it was out-numbered by around 5:1.

 The PAF's aircraft were largely of American origin, whereas the IAF flew an assortment of British and Soviet airplanes.
 However, the PAF's American aircraft were superior to those of the IAF's.